David Mirvish Gallery: Operation

 David opened his gallery in one of the renovated houses in September 1963; his was one of the first businesses to open in the new Markham Street community.
 He was joined by other privately owned facilities, including Gallery Samou and Pollock Gallery.
 The Globe referred to the neighbourhood as "the Markham Street art community", but after the older Mirvish purchased the other side of the street, the area became known as Mirvish Village.
 Eventually, the neighbourhood would include boutiques, bookstores and restaurants.

 Also in September 1963, Ed Mirvish opened the newly renovated Royal Alexandra Theatre, on King Street.

 The first mention of the gallery in The Globe and Mail was a reference to a solo exhibition of works by Armand Flint.
 From the beginning, Alkis Klonaridis was director of the gallery.
 The gallery was under renovation from September to October 1964.
 As of reopening, the artists represented were Greg Curnoe, Helen Frankenthaler, Roy Kiyooka, Kenneth Lochhead, Douglas Morton, Kenneth Noland, Jules Olitski, Charles Robb, William Ronald, and Anton Van Dalen.
 Sheila Gladstone, wife of sculptor Gerald Gladstone, presented her first fashion collection at the gallery in November 1964.

 Gallery operator Jane Corkin apprenticed under Mirvish.
 She purchased six $3000 photographs for the gallery at one point, feeling that they were "the most beautiful things I had ever seen."
 Corkin feared David Mirvish's reaction, given the fact there was no precedent for that price at the time, but he accepted Jane's reasoning.
 Toronto Life magazine noted that an André Kertész photograph in the set was "recently" sold for $300,000.
-Corkin established her own gallery in 1978, establishing herself as Canada's top dealer in contemporary and historic photography.
+Corkin established her own gallery in 1978, establishing herself as one of Canada's dealers in contemporary and historic photography.
 Abstract artist Daniel Solomon worked full-time as an attendant; he would eventually be represented by Mirvish and later Klonaridis.